khyeyoon/Video-Super-Resolution/README.md

     ├── ...

-# Result of training with Self-collection dataset : cartoon, video
+# Result of training with Self-collection dataset

 You can check the result video through the link below